 I was born and raised in Ferguson.
 My grandfather came here in 1920.
 I still get emotional because it’s my hometown.
 I couldn’t believe what was going on on many different levels.
 We worked so hard to make this a good town.
-I say we.
-The entire community.
+I say “we” — the entire community.
 And to see what was going on and how it was portrayed, it was almost incomprehensible.
 So, I tried to change my routine and get up early every morning to go through what was W. Florissant, and I was just so disappointed to see all the trash and stuff.
-So, about a week afterwards I said, “You know something, guys?
+So, about a week afterward I said, “You know something, guys?
 We need to do something to make an impact.
 Let’s just start cleaning up.”
-So, we had volunteer accounting people, sales people, and guys who drive trucks, and they came in early for about a week and a half to clean up.
-That was part of it that really kind of helped me to engage and feel like I could contribute to something.
+We had volunteer accounting people, salespeople, and guys who drive trucks, and they came in early for about a week and a half to clean up.
+That really helped me to engage and feel like I could contribute to something.

 I had to do as much listening as I did talking because everyone wanted to tell their story, and it gave me an opportunity to listen.